What are your reactions? What things should I add? Which things inspire you? Which things surprised you?

 33. Become financially literate

-1. 2013, Opened a well-researched checking and savings account; began stock market investments.
+1. 2013, Opened a well-researched checking and savings account; began stock market

 Become an intelligent, critical consumer of media